kyverno/website/content/en/docs/Writing policies/variables.md

         value: "foo"
 ```

 And below allows for an inline variable with a nested object as well as a default value for that object if it cannot be resolved.
+Even if the value is not defined, the default can still be set to global values such as other `request.object.*` variables from AdmissionReview requests.

 ```yaml
     context: